nomeata/pybotbrain/Sandboxing.md

 simpler, by using `rustpython.wasm` and `wasmtime` unmodified, instead of building custom programs that use these as libraries).

+I used this briefly; see the git history for code and details.

 Sandboxing via a separate Amazon Lambda function
 ------------------------------------------------

-Maybe one could rely on Amazon Lambda itself for sandboxing.
-Using a separate Amazon Lambda function purely for evaluating code would isolate that from the storage system, and could have a very restricted execution role, addressing most attacks above.
+A third option is to rely on Amazon Lambda itself for sandboxing.
+Using a separate Amazon Lambda function purely for evaluating code can isolate that from the storage system, and could have a very restricted execution role, addressing most attacks above.

 Because of execution environment re-use, there is still the risk of malicious code surviving until the next invocation, and messing with that response.